dillondaudert/compsys/CacheLab_overview.md

 - check the tags of all *valid* lines in set (line: [valid | tag | block bytes])
 - if tag matches, then *hit*
 - if no tag matched, then *miss*
-  - replace the *least recently used* line
+  - replace the *least recently used* line (update valid bit and tag in this case)

+Cache Write
+- search cache for block
+- if found in cache:
+  - write-through: modify block and write to memory
+  - write-back: modify block, flag dirty bit, and write to memory once evicted (_typical_)
+- if not found in cache:
+  - write-allocate: read block into the cache, update copy in cache, flag dirty bit (_typical_)
+  - write-no-allocate: send the write on through to memory, do not load into cache

 ####Output Function